Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 Prerequisites
 =============

 In order to deploy your web application, you need a server that gives you root and ssh access — in other words, a VPS (or a dedicated server, or a datacenter lease…).
 If you’re looking for a great VPS service for a low price, I recommend `DigitalOcean`_ (reflink [#]_), which offers a $5/mo service [#]_.
-If you want to play along at home, without buying a VPS, you can create a virtual machine on your own, or use a Vagrant with a Vagrant box for Fedora 24 (``fedora/24-cloud-base``).
+If you want to play along at home, without buying a VPS, you can create a virtual machine on your own, or use Vagrant with a Vagrant box for Fedora 24 (``fedora/24-cloud-base``).

 .. _DigitalOcean: https://www.digitalocean.com/?refcode=7983689b2ecc